Skip to Main Content

 Finding a specific piece of legislation online

-The library subscribes to a wide range of databases containing legisltaiotn.
-The databases are listed in the Law Databases page.
-Some databases, such as Westlaw International Materials and Lexis International contain legislation for multiple jurisdictions; others contain legislation for a single jurisdiction.
-If you aren't sure which database covers the jurisdiction you are interested in:
+The library subscribes to a wide range of databases containing legislation, all of which are listed on the Law Databases page.
+Some databases, such as Westlaw International Materials and Lexis+, have legislation for multiple jurisdictions; others cover a single jurisdiction.
+To select the right database:

 Finding legislation on a subject

-If you are looking for legislation on a specific subject you may like to try the following options.
+If you are looking for legislation on a specific subject, try the following options.

 Finding legislation on a particular subject online